wchan2/go-service-template/README.md

 Setting up the local environment

 ```
+export PROJECT_PATH=github.com/wchan2/go-service-temeplate # this should be where the project builds from
 docker-compose up                                          # start up the webapp with hot reloading
 docker-compose down                                        # tear down the service
 ```

 ## Building the binary